Published 14 Dec 2018

 Shared Ownership – initial purchase

-If you are purchasing a new build property, you and the Housing Association will agree on the initial percentage you can purchase.
+If you are purchasing a new build property, you and the Housing Association (like Peabody) will agree on the initial percentage you can purchase.
 The housing association will assess this depending on your financial circumstances.

 If you purchase a resale property, you will be purchasing the current share the seller owns.
 You cannot buy a lower share than what the current owner is selling.